kinshuk4/daily-coding-problem-solutions/problem801_850/README.md

 This type of formula, with `AND` statements joining tuples containing exactly one `OR`, is known as `2-CNF`.

 Given a `2-CNF` formula, find a way to assign truth values to satisfy it, or return `False` if this is impossible.

+## Daily Coding Problem: Problem #845 [Medium]

+This problem was asked by Facebook.

+Write a function that rotates a list by k elements.
+For example, `[1, 2, 3, 4, 5, 6]` rotated by two becomes `[3, 4, 5, 6, 1, 2]`.
+Try solving this without creating a copy of the list.
+How many swap or move operations do you need?